BenevolentDrone/Horizon-Run/Assets/Scripts/Framework/Docs/Delegates and subscriptions/DelegatesAndSubscriptions.md

 	- The `IPublisher` interface family is designed to allow publisher invokers to invoke the publisher but not to call its un/subscribe methods
 	- The `ISubscribable` interface family is designed to allow subscription holders to un/subscribe their subscriptions to the publisher but not to call its publishing methods
  	- The non-alloc versions of `ISubscribables` exist so that the subscription process itself produces no allocation.
 For this purpose, subscriptions are pre-allocated as variables at their holder classes, and their references get pooled to the publishers' invocation pools upon subscribing.
-- Each subscriber implements an `ISubscription` interface and an arbitrary (but always >= 1) amount of pairs of `ISubscriptionHandler` and `ISubscriptionState` interfaces that share the same `TInvokable` generic type.
+- Each subscriber implements an `INonAllocSubscription` interface and an arbitrary (but always >= 1) amount of pairs of `INonAllocSubscriptionHandler` and `INonAllocSubscriptionState` interfaces that share the same `TInvokable` generic type.
-	- The `ISubscription` interface is inherited by all subscriptions to provide subscription holders with a convenient storage of multiple subscription instances with any amount and type of arguments.
+	- The `INonAllocSubscription` interface is inherited by all subscriptions to provide subscription holders with a convenient storage of multiple subscription instances with any amount and type of arguments.
 The publishers take care of finding out those internally.
-	- The `ISubscriptionHandler` interface is used by publishers to validate, activate, and terminate subscriptions based on the amount and type of arguments.
+	- The `INonAllocSubscriptionHandler` interface is used by publishers to validate, activate, and terminate subscriptions based on the amount and type of arguments.
-	- The `ISubscriptionState` interface is used by publishers to invoke delegates and keep track of pool elements the subscriptions are stored in.
+	- The `INonAllocSubscriptionState` interface is used by publishers to invoke delegates and keep track of pool elements the subscriptions are stored in.

 ## Pub/sub interfaces